Juhani

 processes, and resources, and which meets primarily business needs of the organization.

-"Quality" is an attribute of the management system implying, that appropriate
+"Quality" is an attribute of the management system implying that appropriate

 professional management and leadership principles and means are applied within

 its effectiveness and efficiency.
-The standards present a standardized approach
+The standards present a standardized approach and guidance

 for these principles and means.